 New Orleans is one of the liveliest, most vibrant and colourful cities in the United States.
 Home to Mardi Gras, Bourbon Street and jazz, it’s no wonder millions flock to this southern city every year.

-Whether you want to party all night long, explore the history of jazz, or indulge in Cajun food – we’ve got you covered!
+To help you out, I’ve created this guide on the best places to stay in New Orleans.
+I’ve included something for every traveller, so whether you want to party all night long, explore the history of jazz, or indulge in Cajun food – I’ve got you covered!

-Here are our recommendations for where to stay in New Orleans.
+Here are my top recommendations for best places to stay in New Orleans.

 - Where to Stay in New Orleans

-- 1. French Quarter – Best Place to Stay in New Orleans for First-Timers
+- 1. French Quarter – Where to Stay in New Orleans for your First Visit

-- 2. Central Business District (CBD) – Best Place to Stay in New Orleans on a Budget
+- 2. Central Business District (CBD) – Where to Stay in New Orleans on a Budget

-- 3. Bourbon Street – Best Place to Stay in New Orleans for Nightlife
+- 3. Bourbon Street – Where to Stay in New Orleans for Nightlife

-- 4. Faubourg Marigny – Coolest Neighborhood in New Orleans
+- 4. Faubourg Marigny – Coolest Place to Stay in New Orleans

-- 5. Mid-City/Lakeview – Best Place to Stay in New Orleans for Families
+- 5. Mid-City/Lakeview – Where to Stay in New Orleans in Families

 Looking for a specific place to stay?
-These are our highest recommendations for places to stay in New Orleans.
+These are my highest recommendations for places to stay in New Orleans including vacation rentals, New Orleans hotels for all budgets, and some hostels.
+This is particularly useful if you’re backpacking around the USA and need to save some dollars!

 Best Hostel in New Orleans: Auberge NOLA Hostel

-The Auberge NOLA Hostel is centrally located in New Orleans.
-It is close to cafes, shops, eateries and more.
+The Auberge NOLA Hostel is ideally situated close to cafes, shops, eateries, and more.
 It has private and dorm-style accommodations, large common rooms, and a shared kitchen and bar.
+With top amenities and an awesome location, it’s one of the best hostels in New Orleans.

 Central Business District